 Dan is a Senior Fellow at Duke University’s CASE center, which supports social entrepreneurs.
 Previously, Dan worked as a researcher and case writer for Harvard Business School.
-In 1997, Dan co-founded an innovative publishing company called Thinkwell, which for almost 25 years has been producing a line of online college textbooks that feature video lectures from some of the country’s top professors.
+In the late 1990s, Dan co-founded an innovative publishing company called Thinkwell, which for almost 25 years has been producing a line of online college textbooks that feature video lectures from some of the country’s top professors.